 - SMS plus assistance group: Sent the same reminder texts at the same intervals as the SMS arm, with an invitation to text back with questions to court staff.
 Court staff will be able to see these questions and respond via text.

-In the full randomized evaluation, investigators will track FTA rates and follow defendants for 18-24 months after their arraignment to establish impact on criminal justice involvement and payments to the court.
+Investigators tracked FTA rates and followed defendants for six months after their arraignment to measure the impact on criminal justice involvement and payments to the court.
 These results will help to establish the comparative cost effectiveness of the interventions to each other, and to status-quo policies associated with preventing FTA.